TheBoop/DreamVent/readme.md

 Example:

-  get('/', ~) - if user goes to www.dreamvent.com/ we show them the welcome page
+  get('/', ~) - if user goes to www.dreamvents.com/ we show them the welcome page

-   get(/frontpages', ~) if user is redirected to .com/frontpages controller will check if authenticated if so show frontpagse.index
+   get(/frontpages', ~) if user is redirected to .com/frontpages controller will check if authenticated if so show frontpages.index

 Views are in /DreamVent/resources/views